 * This third-party view was written based on interviews with management and related parties.

 Professor Chikami has provided us with valuable insights and proposals since fiscal 2010, and we are extremely grateful for his support.

-Finally, our Visitor Center will be completed next March.
-We intend to use the center to further strengthen communications with our stakeholders.
-Our aim is to become a company whose presence is cherished by locals and, from a CSV perspective, it is our intention to continue to contribute to local communities and the environment.
+Finally, the Visitor Center in our new administration building was completed in March 2018.
+We intend to use the center to welcome many more people on plant tours and to otherwise strengthen communications with local residents and other stakeholders.
+Our aim is to become a company whose presence is cherished by locals, and, from a CSV perspective, it is our intention to continue to

 Senior Executive Officer